sergey0222/SEC-Financial-Statement-Data-Sets-Tools/README.md

 - Total number of lines in all num.txt files: 87 753 960

 A predefined file structure is used in all tools to be consistent:

-/Datasets - root folder
+Datasets - root folder (pointed by variable 'path')
--- /Originals - original files from the link above unzipped to folders 2009q1, 2009q2 ...
+- Originals - original files from the link above unzipped to folders 2009q1, 2009q2 ...
--- /Explore - the output of Explore mudule
+- Explore - the output of Explore mudule
--- /Reindexed
-The root folder for the file structure is /Datasets on the local drive.
-Path to this folder is defined by the variable 'path'.
-E.g. in my case this is: path = 'D:/Datasets/'.
-The subfolders are:
+- Reindexed - reindexed dataset files